Money Markets and Savings Accounts: What You Need to Know

 What is the Difference Between a Money Market and a Savings Account?

-Money markets often offer higher interest rates than traditional savings accounts, making them an attractive choice for investors seeking higher returns.
+Money markets often offer higher interest rates than traditional savings accounts, making them an attractive choice for those seeking higher returns.
 However, they also come with more restrictions, such as limited access to funds and often higher minimum balances than a savings account.

 Overall, both money markets and savings accounts can be beneficial financial tools.
 It is important to evaluate your individual needs and determine which product is best for you.
 If you are looking for long-term investments that may yield higher returns, a money market may be a good choice for you.
 However, if you are looking for a more flexible savings vehicle with easy access to your funds, a savings account may be a better option.
+You can use our savings calculator below to compare how different interest rates may affect your savings.

 Talk to one of our representatives today for assistance in finding the right savings option for you!